GalSim-developers/GalSim/INSTALL.md

 in Section 1.iv).

 Note that when using MacPorts to install Boost, you may need to explicitly indicate Boost.Python.
-Furthermore, some users have had problems due to a recently-fixed Macports bug, so the following sequence of commands should be used to update Macports (avoiding the buggy version) and install all dependencies that are available on Macports:
+It is in general a good idea to upgrade all modules ('selfupdate' and 'upgrade outdated') prior to installing any new modules.
+The following modules relevant to GalSim are available on Macports:

     sudo port selfupdate
     sudo port upgrade outdated
-    sudo port install scons fftw-3 python27 py27-nose py27-numpy py27-pyfits py27-yaml
+    sudo port install scons fftw-3 python27 py27-nose py27-numpy py27-pyfits \
+    	 py27-yaml
     sudo port install boost +python27

 # 5. More SCons options